zvercodebender/gh-actions-demo/README.md

 7. Go ahead to approve the manual task.
 8. Select the Path to product to view the status of the release artifacts
 9. Once the `demo-prod` deployment has completed, examine the Environment Inventory once again
-10. You can navigate to the `demo-prod` deployment through the Release Pipeline run Production stage deployment task; there you can view the newly deployed application in `demo-prod`
+10. You can navigate to the `demo-prod` deployment through the Release Pipeline run Production stage deployment task; there you can view the newly deployed application in `demo-prod`.
-11.